MicrosoftDocs/learn/learn-pr/startup/validate-idea/includes/2-articulate-idea.md

 ## Task: Create a job story

 Create a job story for your product by using the preceding format, imagining that you're the customer.
-Remember that these are your hypotheses about why your customers want your product to do a certain job, and what that job is.
+Remember that these hypotheses are about why your customers want your product to do a certain job, and what that job is.
 You can test and validate these hypotheses only by talking to customers.

 ## Pain relievers and gain creators